 - Implement a learning environment prioritizing daily personal development practices to tackle common student-athlete challenges.

-While student-athletes may understand that adversity is a part of life while striving for their goals, mostly learned from practice and game-day huddle talks, many cannot acknowledge, process, and move forward through academic, athletic, or other life challenges.
-Consequently, this may lead to potential burnout and increasing staggering statistics regarding student-athlete depression, anxiety, and suicide rates.
+Student-athletes understand that adversity is a part of life, which is often learned through practices and game-day huddle talks.
+However, many still cannot acknowledge, process, and move forward through academic, athletic, or other life challenges.
+Consequently, this may lead to potential burnout and concern around depression, anxiety, and suicide rates for student-athletes.

-Unfortunately, studies indicate, student-athletes are not likely to seek help from a counselor or psychiatrist following a generational stigma of "Athletes Don't Cry."
+Unfortunately, studies indicate that student-athletes are not likely to seek help from a counselor or psychiatrist following a generational stigma of "Athletes Don't Cry."
 Therefore, coaches and athletic directors play a critical role in mental health check-ins.

 One way is to acknowledge your student-athletes' red flags that they may display through unusual behavior, such as